getwithashish/google-meet-bot/README.md

 Login credentials to your google account is to be entered in the credentials.txt file.

-If you email is admin@admin.com and your password is Getin, then credentials.txt should be of the form email=admin@admin.com pass=Getin
+If your email is admin@admin.com and your password is Getin, then credentials.txt should be of the form

+email=admin@admin.com

+pass=Getin